akawashiro/akawashiro.github.io/articles/sloader-succeeded-self-build-en.md

 thread_local unsigned char sloader_dummy_to_secure_tls_space[TLS_SPACE_FOR_LOADEE] = {0, 0, 0, 0};
 ```

 This seems to be the end of the matter, but there is still a problem.
 The problem is that we cannot define a dummy TLS area at the beginning of a TLS area in the usual way.
-Currently, you can use [CMakeLists.txt#L32](https://github.com/akawashiro/sloader/blob/502bae54b403423f79e04caa4901c4a76cb6aaca/CMakeLists.txt#L32) to define ` tls_secure.o` in [CMakeLists.txt#L32](), but this method depends on the linker implementation.
+Currently, you can use [CMakeLists.txt#L32](https://github.com/akawashiro/sloader/blob/502bae54b403423f79e04caa4901c4a76cb6aaca/CMakeLists.txt#L32) to define `tls_secure.o` in [CMakeLists.txt#L32](), but this method depends on the linker implementation.

 To make matters worse, this first-link method does not work when `libc.a` is statically linked.
 This makes it very embarrassing that `sloader` now requires `ld-linux-x86-64.so.2` to start.

 ## Current problems of sloader
-First, as mentioned [above] (#Allocating TLS area for loaded programs), it is not possible to start `sloader` without `ld-linux-x86-64.so.2`.
+First, as mentioned [above](#secure-tls-space-for-a-loaderd-program), it is not possible to start `sloader` without `ld-linux-x86-64.so.2`.
 This problem should be solved by replacing the hack that allocates the TLS dummy area with another one, or by forcing the linker script, etc. to define a dummy area at the beginning of the TLS area.

-Next, there is still a lot of software that cannot be started with the `sloader`, such as neovim and firefox, which when started cause Segmentation Faults.
+Next, there is still a lot of software that cannot be started with the `sloader`, such as `neovim` and `firefox`, which when started cause Segmentation Faults.
 The cause of this is still unknown.

-Finally, the `sloader` relocation process is slow - it takes more than a second to launch larger programs such as firefox.
+Finally, the `sloader` relocation process is slow - it takes more than a second to launch larger programs such as `firefox`.
 However, this is simply a performance issue and should be resolved by taking a profile and improving it.

 ## Support me
 Please star [https://github.com/akawashiro/sloader](https://github.com/akawashiro/sloader).
 We will encourage you to do so.